Best Car Seats for Compact Cars in 2026: What Actually Fits

 Do you fly with the car seat 2+ times a year?

-→ Yes: Any FAA-approved pick above.
-We'd default to the Chicco KeyFit Max or Clek Liing if budget allows
+Any FAA-approved pick above works.
+We default to the Chicco KeyFit Max or Clek Liing if budget allows.

 Are you buying a stroller this year too?